 How does it work?

-Following the ORC VPP methodology, this template calculation combines the individual sail’s characteristics of a user-defined mainsail and a user-defined flying headsail to produce a set of coefficients that describe the aerodynamic behavior of the entire sails set.
+Following the ORC VPP methodology, this template calculation combines the individual sail’s characteristics of a user-defined mainsail and a user-defined headsail to produce a set of coefficients that describe the aerodynamic behavior of the entire sails set.
 The template covers both jib and genoa headsail types.

 A mainsail is a sail with the luff attached to the mainmast.
 The mainmast is the only mast in a una rig, sloop rig, or cutter rig, or the fore mast in a ketch rig or yawl rig, or the aft mast in a schooner rig.

-A flying headsail (or headsail set flying) is a sail with no edge attached to the forestay.
-As it is the case for all headsails, it is set forward of the mast, or the foremast mast if there is more than one mast, and the measurement between the half luff point and the half leech point, known as mid width, must be less than 75% of the foot length (if mid width length ≥ 75% of the foot length, the sail is considered a spinnaker).
+A headsail is a sail set forward of the mast, or of the foremast mast if there is more than one mast, where the measurement between the half luff point and the half leech point, known as mid width, is less than 75% of the foot length (if mid width length ≥ 75% of the foot length, the sail is considered a spinnaker).

 The template first calculates the lift and the zero-lift parasite drag coefficients and the height of the aerodynamic center of effort of the complete sails set.
 It also determines the value of the quadratic parasite drag, which is the additional parasite drag generated by the lift.